grisoe/fireman/README.md

 # bombero

-To install: make
+To install: make\n
-To clean project: make clean
+To clean project: make clean\n
+TO run: ./gamefireman